About the projects posted on Red Hen:

 This is not a huge site with vast tracks of server space.
 But the free space provided by my domain registration has, so far, proven to be adequate.
 If I reach the limits of the space allotted to me, I will be forced to remove some of the files.
 That day will not be soon.
 I am not, at the moment, looking for a new web host.

 My work is grouped into three main collections across the site.
-There are additional subcollections to be found in the Commentary areas:
+These are Publications, Graphics, and Commentary.
+There are additional subcollections to be found in the Commentary area:

 The Publications collection is the reason the site exists.